godwokenrises/godwoken-doc/docs/gwchangelog/v0difv1.md

 ## Withdrawal Time

 - In the v0 network, the withdrawal time is 3 days.
-- In the v1 network, the withdrawal time is adjusted to 8 ~ 12 days, which depends on the network status.
+- In the v1 network, the withdrawal time [is adjusted to 7 days](https://github.com/godwokenrises/godwoken/discussions/1087).
 This gives more time for layer2 verification and challenge.

 ## Failed Transactions